Savannah Cunningham: Naked ‘Marines United’ Facebook Video Gets Instagram Reply

 Savannah Cunningham is not letting the fact that her naked video was spread across the “Marines United” Facebook group stop her from realizing her dream of becoming a Marine.
 According to the New York Times, Savannah began having trouble as a result of the “Marines United” Facebook group months ago, when Cunningham started getting nasty messages online.
 Savannah discovered that the lewd messages from men were because of a naked video of Cunningham that had been circulating via the “Marines United” Facebook group.

-Savannah plans to start her basic training in April with the Marines, but months prior, Cunningham was fielding questions and racy messages about her naked video.
-Each time the naked video of Savannah would resurface, along with the 19-year-old’s name, Cunningham found new obscene messages coming to her.
+Savannah plans to start her basic training in April with the Marines, but months prior found Cunningham fielding questions and racy messages about her naked video.
+Each time the naked video of Savannah would resurface and be reposted, along with the 19-year-old’s name, Cunningham found new obscene messages coming to her.
 The nude video was obtained from Savannah’s ex-boyfriend, and other photos were taken from Cunningham’s Instagram account.

-However, Savannah is using that same platform, her Instagram account, to take back her power and to express how she feels by taking a stand from her hometown of Phoenix and fighting against anyone trying to silence her.
+However, Savannah is using that same platform, her Instagram account, to take back her power and to express how she feels by taking a stand from her Phoenix hometown and fighting against anyone trying to silence her.
 As seen in the following Instagram post, Cunningham explained why she decided to take a stand against the “Marines United” Facebook group and come forward as a woman whose ex-boyfriend participated in the “disgusting exploitation” of a naked video that Savannah said she took for him in private.
-Cunningham believed the video would remain private forever, not spread over Facebook.
+A naked video that Cunningham believed would remain private forever, not spread over Facebook.

 Hundreds of Marines, mostly on active duty, are currently under investigation for circulating photos & videos of semi-naked/naked fellow female Marines (and other women), without their consent.
 These Marines, were part of a Facebook group called Marines United (30,000 MEN strong), who not only subjected these women to embarrassment, sexual objectification, and horribly disgusting sexual commentary but also posted plans for stalking and harassing the women in those photos/videos.
 I am one of those women.
 Two days ago I agreed to do an interview w/ the New York Times on the issue.
 I decided to speak out against the disgusting exploitation of something I took for an ex-boyfriend in private.
 Something I thought would remain private forever.
 Ever since this scandal came into the light I'd been going back & forth with myself…deciding whether I should remain quiet and avoid any kind of controversy or if I should speak up and have a voice.
 After all…I'm only a Poolee in the USMC's Delayed Entry Program, I am NOT a Marine yet.
 Why the HELL would I want to draw any more negative attention to myself?
 Especially before boot camp.
 Well let me tell you, after a few days of painstaking deliberation, I DECIDED TO TAKE A STAND.
 If not for me then for the future generations of Marines (both male and female).
 Hopefully Corps makes clear that this kind of behavior isn't a joke or a normal part of building cohesion but a weakness – and a betrayal of the core values of honor, courage, and commitment.
 Before the article is released online this evening and in paper tomorrow morning I want whoever is reading this to know.
 That 1.
 I am absolutely not doing this for attention, who the HELL wants to admit that their private photos were shared online on a google drive w/ hundreds of other women associated with the military?!
 2. I hope that because I'm coming forward that more victims of this sexual harassment feel that they're not alone and come forward as well 3.
 That this issue does not define me.
 It does not define the Marine Corps.
 I still and always will be passionate about serving my country one day as a United States Marine.
 I leave April 3rd on my 20th birthday.
 Bring it.????????